touchlab/KMMBridge/docs/IOS_SPM.md

 ![spmfolder](https://tl-navigator-images.s3.us-east-1.amazonaws.com/docimages/2022-10-06_06-43-spmfolder.png)

-SPM uses git for versioning, so you'll want to use either git tag or GitHub release version managers, and likely want to use GitHub artifacts.
+SPM uses Git for versioning, so you'll want to use either Git tag or GitHub release version managers, and likely want to use GitHub artifacts.

 Here is the suggested config for SPM: